 - Leather band with metal studs or razor blades

-Possession of Weapons for Unlawful Purposes: It stands to reason that you may not possess a weapon with the intention of committing a crime.
-Possession of firearms or explosives with the purpose of using them unlawfully is a 2nd degree crime in New Jersey.
+- Possession of weapons for unlawful purposes: It stands to reason that you may not possess a weapon with the intention of committing a crime.
+Possession of firearms or explosives with the purpose of using them unlawfully is a second-degree crime in New Jersey.
 If convicted, you will face between five and 10 years in prison.
-Third and fourth degree weapons possession charges will also put you at serious risk of going to jail if convicted.
+Third- and fourth-degree weapons possession charges will also put you at serious risk of going to jail if convicted.

-Failure to Possess Permits: It is against the law to possess any weapon (including weapons that are allowed in NJ by law) without the proper permit or license.
-Even if you crossed into New Jersey from Pennsylvania with a handgun legally licensed in PA, you can be brought up on 3rd or 4th degree weapons charges.
+- Failure to possess permits: It is against the law to possess any weapon (including weapons that are allowed in New Jersey by law) without the proper permit or license.
+Even if you crossed into New Jersey from Pennsylvania with a handgun legally licensed in Pennsylvania, you can be brought up on third- or fourth-degree weapons charges.
 Possession of any of the following weapons without proper permits can result in charges and the possibility of a prison sentence of three to five years:

 - Assault weapon

 - Individuals who are not permitted to carry: There are some people who are not allowed to possess any weapons in New Jersey.
 This list includes anyone who has ever been committed to a mental hospital or who has been convicted of any crime other than a disorderly persons offense.

 - Weapons used while committing another crime: Anyone who is found with a gun while committing another crime, trying to commit a crime or even just conspiring to commit a crime may face second-degree weapons charges.
 If you are found with any weapon other than a gun, prosecutors must prove that you had intent to use that weapon in the commission of the crime.